shamlithariq/Product-Catalogue/README.md

 Note:
 For categoryWise filter and product search , there is no API available.
 So implemeted as in the below steps
 1. Fetch all categories and products
-2. Store the products data in the application state using redux toolkit
+2. Store the categories/Products data in the application state using redux toolkit
-3. Display all products
-4. For category wise filter/ search & pagination, the logic is implemented inside the component itslef using useMemo feature since no API for filter/pagination
+3. For category wise filter, search & pagination, the logic is implemented inside the component itslef using useMemo feature since no API for filter/pagination/search
-5. For add to favourite feature, an application state is used
+4. For add to favourite feature, an application state is used

 Runs the app in the development mode.\